-As the economy starts to open up after the lock-down posed by the coronavirus, people are flocking to areas of easier social distancing and nice weather and Malibu is at the TOP of their list.
+After the economy opened up after the lockdown posed by the coronavirus, people flocked to areas of easier social distancing and Malibu was (and still is) at the TOP of their list.

 By Tammy Arlidge

 The coronavirus paralyzed the real estate market nationwide with stay-at-home orders leaving would-be buyers and sellers fearing the unknown.
 Airline travel plummeted nearly 90% compared to a year ago, and European travel grinded to a halt while easy jaunts from Los Angeles to Mexico and Hawaii were not an option.
 Local owners decided to spend their summer at home.